osynge/whenenv/README.md

         --dir-scripts /usr/share/whenenv/transfer \
         --dir-scripts private_repo/scripts

-Note: In this example whenenv will trigger jobs based on 3 enviroment variables, and will search 3 directories for jobs, and search for scripts also in 3 directories.
+Note: In this example whenenv will trigger jobs based on 3 environment variables, and will search 3 directories for jobs, and search for scripts also in 3 directories.
 This also give a clue as to how to use your version control system to drive job execution.

 ## A walk through of whenenv on whenenv